 2. What are the oldest life forms on earth?

-3. What type of bacteria causes food poisoning?
+3. What bacteria is associated with food poisoning?

 4. What part of the bacteria cell helps it stick to surfaces?

-5. Name two foods that bacteria help make:
+5. Name two foods that are made with the help of bacteria:

 6. What does “decompose” mean?